lilHummingbird/fatal-heart/README.md

 **controls**: Just gives you a short list of suggested keywords.

-**ENTER(↵) **: Some points in the story pauses to let you read if a lot of text or important details come up.
+**ENTER(↵)** : Some points in the story pauses to let you read if a lot of text or important details come up.
 You can then press the ENTER(↵) key to progress.

 *Keywords and progression*:

 *Keywords are not case sensitive!*: PICKUP and pickup is exactly the same.
 The game won't notice if you're being sarky or mocking.
 <img src="https://i.kym-cdn.com/photos/images/newsfeed/001/255/479/85b.png" width="150">

+I cAnT tElL yOu WhAt To Do

 **pickup**: Lets you specify an object to pickup.